 A content strategy is never set in stone.
 After a few months of publishing, it’s a good time to do a performance check-in.
 Look into your content traffic and performance metrics, see which pieces are doing well, and see if your rankings have improved.

 If you’re not seeing much change, don’t panic.
 Quality content marketing is an SEO tool that takes time to cultivate.
-As long as you’re producing work that’s informative, interesting, digestible, and accurate, you’re on the right track.
+As long as you’re producing informative, interesting, digestible, accurate, and valuable content, you’re on the right track.

 The takeaway